Best ways to sell your car

 - Inform the finance company and ask them for the “settlement figure” they will need from you to pay off your loan in full.

-- Pay off the settlement figure, plus any early repayment fee and administration fee that the lender may charge.
+- Pay off the settlement figure, plus any early repayment fee and administration fee that the lender might charge.

 Despite these costs, paying off your loan early should end up costing you less than your remaining payments would have done.